getlantern/lantern/SPECS.md

 ## Notes and Questions

+* Switches to Oauth rather than asking for users' Google passwords.
+Since we no longer store users' Google passwords, the data we do store is now much less sensitive.
+On Windows and OS X we continue to use the systems' keychain facilities for secure data storage.
+Pending getlantern/lantern#357, on Ubuntu we ditch Lantern password-based settings unlock and just don't store anything sensitive like the Oauth token, instead just having the user do a new Oauth Oauth sequence after restarting Lantern.

 * Frontend does not maintain any state outside of the state document, e.g. no longer tries to keep track of which modal to display when, just does as it's told via the `modal` field.